Genome: Genome size

 Genome size is the total number of the DNA base pairs in one copy of a haploid genome.
 Genome size varies widely across species.
 Invertebrates have small genomes, this is also correlated to a small number of transposable elements.
-Fish and Amphibians have intermediate-size genomes, and birds have relatively small genomes but it has been suggested that birds lost a substantial portion of their genomes during the phase of transition to flight.
+Fish and amphibians have intermediate-size genomes, and birds have relatively small genomes but it has been suggested that birds lost a substantial portion of their genomes during the phase of transition to flight.
 Before this loss, DNA methylation allows the adequate expansion of the genome.

-In humans, the nuclear genome comprises approximately 3.1 billion nucleotides of DNA, divided into 24 linear molecules, the shortest 45 000 000 nucleotides in length and the longest 248 000 000 nucleotides, each contained in a different chromosome.
+In humans, the nuclear genome comprises approximately 3.1 billion nucleotides of DNA, divided into 24 linear chromosomes, the shortest 45 000 000 nucleotides in length and the longest 248 000 000 nucleotides.

+Genome size and organismal complexity.
 There is no clear and consistent correlation between morphological complexity and genome size in either prokaryotes or lower eukaryotes.
 Genome size is largely a function of the expansion and contraction of repetitive DNA elements.
+Even within certain taxonomic groups, genome size can vary substantially.
+For instance, among fish, the size of the Tetraodon nigroviridis genome is only 340-360 Mb but at least the five-fold size in some Gobis, such as Awaous grammepomus which has a genome size of about 1878 Mb.
+However, some invertebrates such as shrimp can have genomes that are five times as big as the human genome, e.g. in the cave-dwelling shrimp Troglocaris planinensis.

+Minimal genomes.
 Since genomes are very complex, one research strategy is to reduce the number of genes in a genome to the bare minimum and still have the organism in question survive.
-There is experimental work being done on minimal genomes for single cell organisms as well as minimal genomes for multi-cellular organisms (see developmental biology).
-The work is both in vivo and in silico.
+This work is primarily done in bacteria as it is possible now to completely synthesize minimal genomes from scratch.